2deviant/bin/README.md

     the number of bytes argument is
     absent, it is assumed to be 10.

+* **`randomdec [ number of bytes ]`**

+    Return a random integer.
+    letters of both capitalizations.
+If
+    the number of bytes argument is
+    absent, it is assumed to be 5.

 * **`randommac [ interface ]`**

     Change the MAC address of a given